The round handle problem: Statement of the RHP

 \subsection{Acknowledgements}

-We thank Allison N.\ Miller for delivering an excellent lecture on the Round Handle Problem, that motivated us to produce this alternative proof.
-We also thank Peter Feller for helpful comments on a previous version, prompting us to elucidate the relation between the disc embedding conjecture and the topological surgery and $s$-cobordism conjectures.
+We thank Allison N.\ Miller for delivering a lecture on the Round Handle Problem that motivated us to produce this alternative proof.
+We also thank Peter Feller and Arunima Ray for helpful comments on a previous version, prompting us to elucidate the relation between the disc embedding conjecture and the topological surgery and $s$-cobordism conjectures.
+We also thank an anonymous referee for several useful comments that helped improve the exposition.

-We are extremely grateful to the Hausdorff Institute for Mathematics in Bonn, in whose fantastic research environment this paper was written.
+We are grateful to the Hausdorff Institute for Mathematics in Bonn, in whose fantastic research environment this paper was written.
+The first author was partly supported by NRF grant 2019R1A3B2067839.
 The second author was supported by an NSERC Discovery Grant.